Michael McCrary—The First "High-Motor Guy"?

 He wishes that he's retired earlier, he was in the game just to play, because he loved it even though his production was waning.
 In 2001 he was off to a good start but another knee injury hit him that season and he got to play just 10 games.
 In 2002 he only played games, never practiced, and again, hurt a knee.

-He finally hung them up but after that season but was left in tremendous pain.
+In 2003 he finally hung them up but after that season but was left in tremendous pain.
 He was taking all sorts of pain pills, and at 36 was all but crippled.
-At that young age, he needed two knees replacements.
+At that young age, he needed two knee replacements.
 In fact, the knees prevented him from coaching in 2010 when the Ravens offered him a chance to coach the linebackers.

 Yes, we are aware that in 2010 his wife asked for, was granted, and then withdrew the request for a protective order against McCrary—a judge ordered that he stay away from the couple's home.
 Clearly, we know that these things happen far too often in professional sports but we also know that being in pain and CTE and other issues can sometimes be a contributing factor and as far as we know there have been no other incidents since.
 In fairness, these things happen outside sports too often as well.
 It is a societal problem as well.

 McCrary, of course, did very well in his career.
 At his peak, we think he was at a Defensive Player of the Year-level.
 Certainly an All-Pro or "blue" (scout term for a top) player.
 An admitted slow start to his career and a hobbled ending prevents any kind of Hall of Fame talk but he's still a player worthy of being remembered fondly.